DavidStrieder/coupon_project/README.md

 ### Causal Framework

 The first step of causal inference is to reason about underlying causal structure.
-Here, causal discovery is not necessary and we specify a DAG based on domain knowledge (e.g. time constraints pre-/post-treatment) and minimal assumptions (not necessarily minimal causal dag), where missing edges encode hypothesized absences of direct causal effects.
-We emphasize, specifying such a causal DAG in particular assumes
+Here, causal discovery is not necessary, and we specify a DAG based on domain knowledge (e.g. time constraints pre-/post-treatment) and minimal assumptions (not necessarily minimal causal dag), where missing edges encode hypothesized absences of direct causal effects.
+We emphasize that specifying such a causal DAG in particular assumes
-- causal sufficiency (no unobserved confounding)
+- **causal sufficiency** (no unobserved confounding)
-- causal markov condition (independent mechanism, condintional independence implied by d-separation)
+- **causal markov condition** (independent mechanism, conditional independence implied by d-separation)
-- and acyclicity.
+- **and acyclicity.**

-Comments:
-Adjusting for all pre-treatment covariates satisfies the backdoor criterion, guaranteeing unbiased effect estimation.
+**Comments**: Adjusting for all pre-treatment covariates satisfies the backdoor criterion, guaranteeing unbiased effect estimation.
 However, smaller adjustment sets (e.g., a subset of covariates) may improve efficiency if they block all backdoor paths.
 For example, selecting covariates with strong marginal correlations with treatment could suffice if they block all confounding paths and yield better performance.
-However, this relies on correctly identifying a minimal sufficient adjustment set (minimal causal dag), which requires additional conditional independence assumptions.
+However, this relies on correctly identifying a minimal sufficient adjustment set (minimal causal DAG), which requires additional conditional independence assumptions.

 ![png](coupon_files/dag.png)

-Finding a valid adjustment set is the major causal step in the analyis that relates the interventional quantity of interest to observational data.
-We emphasize, adjusting for colliders d-connects and introduces bias  (Similarly, adjusting for mediators would block a causal path and introduce bias).
+Finding a valid adjustment set is the major causal step in the analysis that relates the interventional quantity of interest to observational data.
+We emphasize that adjusting for colliders d-connects and introduces bias (similarly, adjusting for mediators would block a causal path and introduce bias).
 Thus, we do not adjust for the post-treatment variables.

-Comment:
-There exist other (graphical) criteria, such as the front-door criterion, that also provide sufficient conditions to identify causal effects from observational data.
+**Comment**: There exist other (graphical) criteria, such as the front-door criterion, that also provide sufficient conditions to identify causal effects from observational data.

 ```python